 X.2.D.4.
 All parts of the hull or spars must be bonded with the highest grade liquid resorcinol resin or epoxy (waterproof, not water resistant) glue.
 The thwarts and mast step should only be screwed in place.

 E. Fiberglass Construction

 X.2.E.1.
-Fiberglass as a material for hull, rudder and dagger board construction is approved.
+Fiberglass as a material for hull, rudder and daggerboard construction is approved.
 Fiberglass is defined as fiberglass reinforced plastic as commonly used in fiberglass boat construction.

 X.2.E.2.
 Sandwich construction may be used in fiberglass construction.
-However, since prevention of the delamination of the filler material from the fiberglass skin is a critical design problem, builders must obtain the approval of the Rules Committee for their particular sandwich construction.
+However, since prevention of the delamination of the filler material from the fiberglass skin is a critical design problem, builders must obtain the approval of the Development Committee for their particular sandwich construction.
 Maximum thickness of bottom or sides is one inch.
 Minimum densities of filler materials are: end grain balsa, 6 pounds per cubic foot; polyurethane foam, 8 pounds per cubic foot; polyvinyl chloride foam, 4 pounds per cubic foot.
 Flat grain balsa shall not be used.
-Other filler materials may be used with the approval of the Rules Committee.
+Other filler materials may be used with the approval of the Development Committee.

 X.2.E.3.
-Fiberglass may be used to protect or stiffen all wood construction except, on the spars, fiberglass may be used only within six inches or less above and below the thwart, vang and spreader levels.
+Fiberglass may be used to protect or stiffen all wood construction except the spars.
+The mast may be protected by fiberglass only at the thwart level.